butla/bultrowicz.com/cv/curriculum_vitae.en.md

   over heavier enterprise ones there wasn't enough team expertise in
 - taking care of deployments and infrastructure (along with one other team member)

-Examples of things I introduced to the team:

-- Faust workers for parsing Kafka event streams;
-  they were able to write to our database by wrapping Django's synchronous ORM code with asyncio's executors
-- Makefiles automating local development and testing;
-  they were also used in GitLab, so we had high probability that tests passing locally would pass in CI
-- enabling local development and testing (even without network connectivity) by ensuring copies or mocks of all services required by our app run in its Docker Compose
-- testing without DB isolation - it was getting in the way of many useful and realistic testing scenarios

 ### 2017.05 -- 2018.09
 Python back-end developer at Iterio Data (https://iteriodata.com/)